Abhishek-2k19/Get_best_price/README.md

 # Installation

 You will require Python3 for building this source code on you local machine.
 You can download the source code and install the dependencies given in **requirement.txt** .
 You may use pip to install this dependencies. **Recommended operating system**:It works fine on Linux Operating system.
+It also works in windows.
+In case GUI is not properly rendered in windows then comment line 32 and 33 and uncomment line 34 in interface.py and you are good to go!

 # One time configuration